Humans-of-Julia/Challenges/README.md

-# WeeklyContest
+# HoJ Challenges

-This repo contains weekly contest submissions.
+This repo contains the submissions for the challenges posted at the Humans of Julia Discord server.

 ## License